xisio/yii2-upload-behavior/README.md

                 'createThumbsOnSave' => true,
                 //if need create thumb for one profile only on request by getThumbUploadUrl() method 'createThumbsOnRequest' => true,
+                //if you want to remove original upload file after images thumbs was generated 'deleteOriginalFile' => true,
                 'thumbs' => [
                     'thumb' => ['width' => 400, 'quality' => 90],
                     'preview' => ['width' => 200, 'height' => 200],